Firewalker (film): Critical response

+A review in Variety said, "Chuck Norris' latest outing for Cannon suffers from boilerplate scripting which sabotages what should have been a compelling buddy pic; not even the estimable Lou Gossett can save this one.
+Duo moves predictably through a search-for-the-gold yarn that is devoid of suspense."

+Ed Severson of the Arizona Star called it "an entertaining turkey" and if you were after "a light weight action flick you'll get your money worth."
+He thought the two leads did a good job.
+He said that during his screening the audience responded very well to Norris doing comedy.
+He think that "Norris doesn't actually create humor.
+What he does is lighten up a little, which gets him laughs."
+His final thoughts were "Firewalker is a perfectly entertaining picture, as long as you don't expect everything you see to make sense."

 Film historian Leonard Maltin seemed to agree, citing the picture as a "BOMB" and noting that "If Melody Anderson's hair (which remains perfectly intact throughout) and Sonny Landham's eyepatch (which keeps switching eyes) aren't a sign of anything, the movie's own press release described Chuck Norris's character as 'a soldier of outrageous misfortune'.
 Moreover, on the comedy-relief front, Norris brings to mind a now-famous description of Yogi Berra playing third base: 'Like a man pitching a pup-tent during a hurricane.'
 Arguably Chuck at his worst; but who wants to argue?"

 In a review written by Rita Kempley of The Washington Post, Norris was described as pleasant galoot that lacked Arnold Schwarzenegger's (a more popular and successful action star) sense of self parody and comic timing.
 Kempley felt "the fight scenes were fine, but they only emphasize the plodding pace and the moldy plot; a blend of Poltergeist II, Temple of Doom and Romancing the Stone".

 On Rotten Tomatoes the film has an approval rating of 8% based on reviews from 12 critics.
-On Metacritic the movie has a weighted average score of 37 out of 100, based on 8 critics, indicating "generally unfavorable reviews".
+On Metacritic the movie has a weighted average score of 37 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.